-A Brief History of the Work Shirt - 1900-1930
+A Brief History of the Work Shirt - 1886-1930

 The 1900s-1910s

 The turn of the century is an interesting time for workwear; along with the 1910s, there's actually a great deal we don't know about it, or at least less attention has been paid to it.
 That's because unlike the 1940s, 1930s, and even 1920s, there are fewer vintage pieces that have survived.
-Instead, a lot of what we know from this time period cones from catalogs, ads, photographs, and the relatively fewer existing vintage pieces.
+Instead, a lot of what we know from this time period cones from catalogs, ads, photographs, patents, and the relatively fewer existing vintage pieces.

 Let's take things back a little to 1897 with Sears Roebuck & Co.: